-How to enable SNMP
+Steps: How to Enable SNMP

 You can use something like iReasonings MIB Browser to load our private MIB, and explore available OIDs.

-- Right click on “ubnt” and select “Get subtree”
+5. Right click on “ubnt” and select “Get subtree”

-- Make sure you have snmp (net-snmp-utils on Fedora/CentOS) installed on your system.
+net-snmp-utils on Fedora/CentOS) installed on your system.

 snmpwalk to manually query your SNMP enabled device.

 snmpwalk -c <community name> -V 1 <ipaddress> <oid>